aralyekta/METU/README.md

 **Includes**:
 * A program that compares images based on their color histograms
 * Different implementations of the Harris Corner Detector
-* A deep learning model that adds appropriate colors to grayscale images
+* A deep learning model that learns to add appropriate colors to grayscale images